-The bread and butter pages of your website can’t possibly do all of the heavy lifting.
+The bread and butter pages of your website are the “most profitable” products or services that your business offers.
+These pages can’t possibly do all of the heavy lifting.
 When you’re ready to add supporting and equally as interesting content to your website, there are many places to go for ideas.
-Outside of the obvious, which is increasing sales, the main goal of content development will be to give assistance to the main pages on your site.
 You will do this by creating in-depth, interesting material that is aligned with what your target audience is searching for.
+Outside of the obvious, which is increasing conversions, the main goal of content is to please both humans and search engine bots.
+Your supporting pages should also give assistance to the main pages on your site.
 Link these supporting pages up to the main page they are related to.
 Each page will have unique content with equally unique on-page SEO elements.
+If you have old, under-performing content, then update it.
 If successful at doing these things, your newly developed content will benefit search engine optimization naturally.

 Large corporations may turn to focus groups to gain knowledge about their customers, but the cost makes this an unrealistic option for many businesses.
 In addition, even if you were to afford a large focus group; it pales in comparison to the volume of data that can be found on the internet.

 Surveys are very useful, and keyword research is always important.
 It is still recommended to use Google Keyword Planner to figure out search volume.
 However, this article is intended to focus more on two free tools from Google that are really useful as part of your data gathering process.

 Google trends is a free tool that offers consumer insights in the form of trending topics.
 If you’re looking for public opinion and interests, and researching ideas for website content…then this is a great tool for you!
 The trending topics are displayed in graphs; either a snapshot of what is hot and trending right now, or what trends look like over time.
 You’ll be provided top queries that provide a snapshot of what your desired audience is searching for.